M Jan 13 - W Jan 29 | CONTINUITY & COVERAGE |

 Substantiating documentation (storyboards, lighting plots, scripts, talent releases) tends to be rewarded with higher grades if presented professionally.
 Written work submitted electronically should be free of surface errors (use Grammarly and spell-check/auto correct software) and formatted as .pdf files, with multiple pages combined in a .pdf binder.
 Video footage, audio recordings, and Adobe project files must be stored and shared on the PennWest Media Server according to established protocols of nomenclature and file structure. |

 Students are expected to attend each class meeting in its entirety, and will be penalized for late arrivals and early departures.
 Class absences are excused for medical reasons, university activities approved by the appropriate vice president or designee, and/or for personal exigencies.
 University activities appropriate to be considered as an excused absence include but are not limited to: scheduled athletic events, cultural events, academic competitions, etc., in which the student is a participant.
 Other appropriate situations include: military duties, auto accidents, death in immediate family, medical emergencies.
 Verification of such absences may be required by the instructor, and the student is responsible for make-up work as required by the instructor.
 Classes will not be held on holidays officially recognized by the university.
 All other days of the term are fair game for lectures, quizzes and assignments.
 Those students who plan to leave early for or return late from holiday breaks may not reschedule exams or other work.
-You’re encouraged to use smart phones, tablets, and laptops in disciplined ways which accomplish the work of the course.
-It’s considered rude, however, to engage in private communiqués (facebook, twitter, IMs, texts) during class.
+Cellphones are both blessing and curse.
+Students are encouraged to use phones, tablets, and laptops in disciplined ways which accomplish the work of the course.
+It’s considered rude and unprofessional, however, to play games or to exchange private communiqués during class.
+As preparation for the adult working world, your professor may employ strategies governing constructive use of technology.
 The classroom is a protected space where together students and faculty rehearse ideas that are often not yet ready to be shared with the wider world.
 Effective teachers adapt course content for a narrow audience of students, tailoring discussions on the fly to circumstances of the moment.
 Exchanges are necessarily fraught with controversy, challenge, and misunderstanding.
 Please safeguard the learning enterprise from surreptitious audio and video surveillance.
 Do not film, record, or share, audio or video images of anyone without a signed personal release.
 This legal warning applies explicitly to video conferences, class lectures, and studio activities.
 To honor the ownership of intellectual property, lectures are not recorded; Keynote and PowerPoint presentations are not stored or distributed.
 Major concepts will be repeated frequently, both verbally and visually, using the Harvard Outline Format for easy note-taking.
 Silence your phones during class meetings and project work.
 You’d hate to ruin an otherwise fabulous take on location with a Kanye West ringtone. |

 It is expected that all work submitted through this course is the student’s original work, generated for the express purpose of completing the requirements of this course.
 Students are to be aware that academic dishonesty is not tolerated in this course and should be familiar with the following definitions: • Cheating.
 Behaviors including, but not limited to, use of unauthorized notes or reference materials during examinations; copying answers from another student’s paper during an examination; the unauthorized possession of academic materials, including exams; the unauthorized exchange of course assessment materials, including exams; the unauthorized exchange of information or collaboration regarding tests, or other course assignments; aiding another to engage in cheating; and/or all other acts of academic dishonesty that any member of this academic community would reasonably understand to be a breach of this academic integrity statement will be considered cheating and an act of academic dishonesty. • Plagiarism.
 Plagiarism may be defined as the act of taking the ideas and/or expression of ideas of another person and representing them as one’s own.
 This includes, but is not limited to, using ideas or passages from a work without properly attributing the source, paraphrasing the work of another without giving proper credit, and/or the sale, purchase, or exchange of papers or research.
 It is the student’s responsibility to know what plagiarism is and to properly cite the work of others.
 If a student is in doubt, it is their responsibility to resolve any ambiguity prior to submitting the work.
 Plagiarism is nothing less than an act of theft, and, as such, is subject to University disciplinary action. • Copyright.
 While plagiarism involves appropriating someone’s ideas without credit, copyright infringement is taking or altering someone’s original created work without paying.
 Copyright enforcement is subject to a number of variables including the lifespan of the creator and his/her heirs as well as corporate ownership of works made for hire.
 Fair warning: burgeoning filmmakers often wrongly believe they must pay other creators for work used only if their film turns a profit.
 Not true.
 The standards of integrity and the penalties of dishonesty apply equally to • ideas, words, and speech • visual images, recordings, performances, and files • audio recordings, performances, and files • all electrochemical means of storage and communication • use of computing facilities and resources in violation of copyright laws Professors may vigorously pursue prosecution of academic dishonesty to the very limit of sanctions allowed by the university, up to and including failure of the course and expulsion from the university.
 I will work just as vigorously with students to prevent even unintended lapses of integrity.
 Potential sanctions associated with academic dishonesty may be found in the University’s Student Code of Conduct and Judicial Procedures.
 While student media producers retain copyright ownership of their respective work, enrollment in this course constitutes your permission to let the university, the department, the professor, their representatives, and successors, exhibit and distribute for promotional purposes those media projects submitted in fulfillment of course assignments.
 Your enrollment further implies consent to be photographed in class or while working on class projects.
 Without any effect on your grade, you may withhold or limit such permission by indicating your wish to do so in a note to your professor signed, witnessed, and dated, before the university’s last day to drop-add. |